 Like Sotomayor, Kagan wanted to be a lawyer from an early age.
 Kagan graduated Princeton University summa cum laude in 1981.
 She attended Harvard Law School, where she was the supervising editor of the Harvard Law Review and graduated magna cum laude in 1986.

 Kagan clerked for United States Supreme Court Justice Thurgood Marshall.
 In 1991, President Bill Clinton named her as his associate counsel, and she eventually became the Deputy Director of the Domestic Policy Council.
 In 1999, she became a visiting professor at Harvard Law, and within two years, was named dean of Harvard Law School.

 In 2009, President Obama chose Kagan as the first woman to hold the role of solicitor general.
 A few months later, she was confirmed to replace Justice Stevens on the Supreme Court.
 Since then, Kagan has garnered a reputation for being the justice most in touch with pop culture and technology.
 A longtime comic book fan, Kagan wrote the majority opinion in Kimble v.
 Marvel Entertainment, which included references from actual Spiderman comics.

-At TorkLaw, we salute these women who have fought for, and continue to work for the rights of the people.
+At TorkLaw, we salute the women lawyers who have fought for and continue to work for the rights of the people.
 We are committed to standing up for your right to be fairly compensated if your personal property has been damaged, or you have been injured through the fault of another.
 If you or someone you care about needs representation due to an accident injury or wrongful death, call us today at 888-845-9696.